Khudai Khidmatgar: Relationship with the Congress Party

 The movement was facing intense pressure by 1930 and the leadership under Ghaffar Khan was actively seeking political allies in India to help reduce the pressure being placed on it by the British colonial authorities.
-Previously in December 1928, Barrister Muhammad Jan Abbasi invited Bacha Khan to attend a Khilafat conference.
+Previously in December 1928, Barrister Jan Mohammad Abbasi invited Bacha Khan to attend a Khilafat conference.
 The session ended badly with Maulana Shaukat Ali nearly being attacked by one member from Punjab.

 Despite the initial closeness between Ghaffar Khan and Ali, the harshness of their critique of Gandhi contrasted poorly with the patience shown by Gandhi in Ghaffar Khan's eyes.
 Another attempt was made by senior KK leaders to approach Sir Fazli Hussain a senior Punjabi leader of the Unionist party pleading for assistance against the crackdown which was dismissed.

 The Congress subsequently offered all possible help to the Pathans in exchange on their part to join the Congress party for the independence struggle.
 This offer was put forth in the Frontier province and was accepted by the Khudai Kidmatgars in August 1931.
 The move shocked the British colonial authorities who were forced to ease pressure on the KK.